astronomer/docs/software/airflow-api.md

 To run this, replace the following placeholder values:

-- `<BASE-DOMAIN>`: Use your base domain name, i.e. the domain name used when authenticating to the `astro` cli
-- `<DEPLOYMENT-NAME>`: Use the name of your deployment release name
 - `<DAG-ID>`: Name of your DAG (_case-sensitive_)
 - `<API-KEY>`: API Key from your Service Account